camunda/camunda-bpm-examples/cockpit/cockpit-fullstack-count-processes/README.md

 >This section only provides a short overview of the client-side plug-in mechanism in Cockpit.
->Consider reading [How client-side plug-ins work](#how-client-side-plugins-work) if you are interested in more details.
+>Consider reading about the [Structure of a Frontend Module](https://docs.camunda.org/manual/7.14/webapps/cockpit/extend/plugins/#structure-of-a-frontend-module) if you are interested in more details.

 The client-side part of a Cockpit plug-in consists of an extension to the Cockpit webapp client application.
 It is served through the plug-in serverside extension as a static plug-in asset.